Date(s) - 01/28/2021

 The film presents an up-close and personal look into the relationships that developed between military personnel and the interpreters helping them communicate.
 It focuses on the struggle faced by many of these interpreters in obtaining promised Special Immigrant Visas (SIVs) to allow them to resettle in the US.

-The cost will be $5 for CTA members and $10 for non-members; click here to register now!
+The cost will be $5 for CTA members: click here to register now!

 You can view a trailer of the movie here.